VGE - Vertical Grading Editor

 Command Started - Select Location

-Command Complete - New PI at Station
+Command Complete - New PVI at Station

-Snap PI to 'Snap To' Constraint
+Snap PVI to 'Snap To' Constraint

 Example shown, below: